stitchdata/docs/_api-files/embedding-api/objects/auth-url-parameters.md

       **Note**: If provided in Step 1 as a URL parameter, then the value must match one of the redirect URIs provided with your application's registration.

+      If **not** provided in Step 1 as a URL parameter, Stitch will fallback to the first `redirect_uri` associated with your API client.

   - name: "email"
     required: false
     description: "The email address of the Stitch client owner.
 If provided, this value will be used to pre-populate the signup form."